Transaction graphs

 Transactions per second

-This metric displays the number of times each transaction passed, failed, and stopped, during each second of a load test run.
-This helps you to determine the effect of the number of transactions upon the transaction performance time.
+This metric displays the number of times each transaction passed, failed, and stopped during each second of a load test run.
+This helps you determine the effect of the number of transactions on transaction performance time.

 Axis Details